idandam/todo-list/README.md

 Todo-list using common design patterns: Publish-subscribe, MVC, Strategy.
   * Publish-subscribe - The model is a publisher and the view is a subscriber.
-  * Strategy - I used the Strategy design pattern to change compare behaviors of todos in run time.
+  * Strategy - I used the Strategy design pattern to change compare behaviors of projects in run time.
+The todos in a project will be ordered according to the compare behavior of the containing project.

 ### Class diagram:
 ```